-It feels like 2017 just started some weeks ago, but we’re already halfway through the year.
+It feels like 2017 has just started some weeks ago, but we’re already halfway through the year.
 So, this felt like a good time to evaluate if I am on track to achieve the goals I set for the year regarding both my reading and the blog.

 One of the goals I established was to try to read graphic novels again.
 I was never much of fan, not even as a child, but some of the illustrations have been catching my eye recently.
 So far, I’ve only read one, The Black Project by Gareth Brookes, and there were both things that I liked and disliked about it.
 I plan to read The Encyclopedia of Early Earth by Isabel Greenberg this summer.

 Other genre I also don’t read that much is non-fiction, at least since I’ve finished my master’s degree.
 So, I was hoping to read more non-fiction books this year.
 I haven’t done so yet, but I plan to read a couple in November.
 I currently have The Morning They Came for Us: Dispatches from Syria by Janine di Giovanni and The Road to Wigan Pier by George Orwell on my TBR pile.